Encyclia plicata (Lindl.) Schltr. 1914 Photo by © Jay Pfahl

 References W3 Tropicos, Kew Monocot list , IPNI ;

-Symbolae Antillanae Vol VI Orchidaceae Urban 1909 as Epidendrum plicatum; Die Orchideen Schlechter 1915; AOS Bulletin Vol 26 No 5 1957 drawing as Epidendrum plicatum; Encyclopedia of Cultivated Orchids Hawkes 1965 as Epidendrum plicatum; The Cattleya and Their Relatives Vol 4 Withner 1996 photo fide; The Florida Orchidist Vol 42 No 1 1999 photo; Orchidaceae Antillanae Nir 2000 drawing fide; The Orchids of Cuba Llamacho & Larramendi 2005 photo fide; AOS Bulletin Vol 75 No 8 2006 photo;
+Symbolae Antillanae Vol VI Orchidaceae Urban 1909 as Epidendrum plicatum; Die Orchideen Schlechter 1915; AOS Bulletin Vol 26 No 5 1957as Epidendrum plicatum drawing fide; Encyclopedia of Cultivated Orchids Hawkes 1965 as Epidendrum plicatum; The Native Orchids of Florida Luer 1972 drawing/photos fide; The Cattleya and Their Relatives Vol 4 Withner 1996 photo fide; The Florida Orchidist Vol 42 No 1 1999 photo; Orchidaceae Antillanae Nir 2000 drawing fide; The Orchids of Cuba Llamacho & Larramendi 2005 photo fide; AOS Bulletin Vol 75 No 8 2006 photo fide;

 Encyclia plicata var alba